laura-mm/papers/journal.md

 # Title
-Measurements of biomass burning aerosol over west africa
+simulations of biomass burning aerosol over west africa

 # Authors
 Laura
+john smith

 # Introduction
 this is important for some effect and vectors and biomass.